UT-RAM/viki/docs/api.rst

 API documentation
 =================

 For JavaScript (front end):
-Automatic generation is not really possible.
+Automatic API generation is not possible.
+The JavaScript is written self-explanatory as much as possible, commented where needed.
+In the future further documentation will be provided.

-.. todo:: Discuss with robin about how to include JS documentation.

 For Python (back end).
 This is automatically generated from the docstrings: